logicahealth/eHMP/adk/product/production/documentation/adk/conventions.md

 :::

 ## Resources ##
 A resource is a model/collection which represents data from the back-end, and includes all available mechanisms used to communicate.
-There are currently two types of resources, **writeback** and **picklist**.
-All resources should have clearly defined abstracts which extend from **ADK.Resources.Model** and **ADK.Resources.Collection**.
+There are currently three types of resources, **writeback**, **picklist**, and **fetch**.
+All resources should have clearly defined abstracts which extend from **ADK.Resources.Model** and **ADK.Resources.Collection** or pageable as appropriate.

 Resource abstracts live in the ADK and should not have any instance-specific code.
 ```